justin2004/weblog/DRAFTS/troubleshooting/README.md

 Before I started working as a software engineer I worked on F-16s.
 Specifically I worked on the F-16 electrical and environmental systems (E&E).

-I used to work for a consultancy, as a software engineer, and I would get dispatched to diagnose and troubleshoot problems with multi-tier architecture systems.
+As a software engineer, I used to work for a consultancy and I would get dispatched to diagnose and troubleshoot problems with multi-tier architecture systems.